Adanessa/Tools-of-the-Trade/README.md

 ## Overview

 **Tools of the Trade** is a growing collection of simple-yet-powerful Python scripts to supercharge your data scraping and validation adventures.
-From crafting search queries to verifying email deliverability, we’ve got your back—and your data.
+From crafting search queries to verifying email deliverability, i’ve got your back—and your data.

 _Currently included:_